 There used to just be one or two NCLEX review options out there.
 But there have been a ton of advancements in NCLEX reviews since I sat for boards in 2010.

-The good news: it’s not longer a one-size fits all approach.
+The good news: it’s no longer a one-size-fits-all approach.
 You can find a program that fits your unique learning needs without spending $500.

 The bad news: there are a lot of options and it’s a bit confusing

 To wade through the various options of NCLEX reviews, you must first decide what would be best for you.
 Not your BFF nursing buds, not your spouse, not your parents – you.

 Do you want a content review and strategy to answer NCLEX questions?
 Do you need to know how the NCLEX works?
 Do you simply want some practice questions?
 Do you want a concise content review to refer to as you answer questions?
 Are you someone who needs an in-person review or are you someone who wants everything online?
 Will you use flashcards on your phone?
 Do you want an app so you can answer NCLEX questions on your phone or tablet?

 Don’t just do what everyone else says you have to do.
 Think about what you would find most valuable and helpful for your unique learning needs.

 There should be no shame in your self-awareness game.